ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 ## Thunderstorm

 Features
-* Occurs mainly in thunderstorm season.
+* Occurs mainly in the thunderstorm season.
 * Probability is higher during rain.

 Unlocks